 The recommended dose is 120 mg/m2 administered intravenously over 10 minutes on Days 1 and 2 of a 21-day cycle, up to 8 cycles.

-Dose Delays, Dose Modifications And Reinitiation Of Therapy For NHL
+Dose Delays, Dosage Modifications And Reinitiation Of Therapy For NHL

-BENDEKA (bendamustine hydrochloride) injection administration should be delayed in the event of a Grade 4 hematologic toxicity or clinically significant greater than or equal to Grade 2 non-hematologic toxicity.
-Once non-hematologic toxicity has recovered to less than or equal to Grade 1 and/or the blood counts have improved [Absolute Neutrophil Count (ANC) greater than or equal to 1 x 109 /L, platelets greater than or equal to 75 x 109 /L], BENDEKA (bendamustine hydrochloride) injection can be reinitiated at the discretion of the treating physician.
-In addition, dose reduction may be warranted. [see WARNINGS AND PRECAUTIONS]
+Delay BENDEKA administration in the event of a Grade 4 hematologic toxicity or clinically significant greater than or equal to Grade 2 non-hematologic toxicity.
+Once non-hematologic toxicity has recovered to less than or equal to Grade 1 and/or the blood counts have improved [Absolute Neutrophil Count (ANC) greater than or equal to 1 x 109/L, platelets greater than or equal to 75 x 109/L], reinitiate BENDEKA at the discretion of the treating physician.
+In addition, consider dose reduction. [see WARNINGS AND PRECAUTIONS]

 Preparation For Intravenous Administration